-Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA).
-He leads the MPA’s global mission to advance and support the film, television, and streaming content industry.
-The MPA’s members currently include; Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
+Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA), the leading advocate of the global film, television, and streaming industry.
+The MPA’s members currently include Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
+Discovery.

 From 2009 to 2013, Rivkin was the United States Ambassador to France and Monaco.
 In this role, he guided America’s oldest and one of its largest diplomatic missions, with six constituent posts throughout France and representing more than 50 U.S. government agencies.
-During his posting, Rivkin was personally awarded the Légion d’honneur with the rank of Commander by the President of France.
-He also received the city of Paris’ highest honor, la Grande Médaille de Vermeil de la Ville de Paris by the Mayor of Paris.
+During his posting, Rivkin was personally awarded the Légion d’honneur with the rank of Commander by the President of France as well as la Grande Médaille de Vermeil de la Ville de Paris by the Mayor of Paris.
 He was also presented with the U.S. Navy’s Distinguished Public Service Award by the Secretary of the Navy.

-Rivkin is a Board member of the American Academy of Diplomacy, the Pacific Council on International Policy, the American Film Institute, and Via Transportation Inc. He is a member of the Council on Foreign Relations (CFR), the U.S. Advisory Committee for Trade Policy and Negotiations (ACTPN), and the Academy of Motion Picture Arts and Sciences.
+Rivkin is a Board member of the American Academy of Diplomacy, the American Film Institute, and Via Transportation Inc. He is a member of the Council on Foreign Relations (CFR) and the Academy of Motion Picture Arts and Sciences.
 He received his bachelor’s degree from Yale University in 1984, graduating with distinction in political science and international relations.
 He received his M.B.A. from Harvard University in 1988.